Sadanandgadwal/Mocka-Color-Palette/README.md

 We welcome contributions from the community!

-You can contribute by:

-Adding new pastel palettes

-Improving the UI/UX

-Fixing bugs

-Suggesting ideas

-To contribute:

-Fork the repository

-Create a new branch (git checkout -b feature/your-feature)

-Commit your changes (git commit -m 'Add something cool')

-Push to the branch (git push origin feature/your-feature)

-Open a Pull Request

 ## 👏 Acknowledgements

 This project was made possible thanks to everyone who contributed their creativity and love for pastel color design.